-For the majority of everyday driving conditions, 2WD not only provides ample torque and traction, it’s also advisable for managing wear and tear.
-On the other hand, moving off road and traversing rocks, dirt roads, mud, streams, and just about anything nature’s sense of adventure presents requires 4WD capability.
+For the majority of everyday driving conditions, 2WD not only provides ample torque and traction but is also advisable for managing wear and tear.
+On the other hand, moving off-road and traversing rocks, dirt roads, mud, streams, and just about anything nature’s sense of adventure presents requires 4WD capability.

 In fact, it’s not necessary to go in search of challenges to prove your 4WD’s worth.
-If you routinely encounter difficult weather conditions, like snow and ice, the added traction provided by engaging the 4WD allows your vehicle the control it needs to move out of a dangerous situation.
+Additionally, if you routinely encounter difficult weather conditions, like snow and ice, the added traction provided by engaging the 4WD allows your vehicle the control it needs to move out of a dangerous situation.

 How much extra does four-wheel drive cost?

-If you’re looking at a 2020 Jeep Cherokee, for example, the Jeep site details each model and provides cost comparisons.
-There’s a 25% difference between the base model, Latitude, listed at $25,935 and the 4WD Trailhawk starting at $34,905.
+If you’re looking at a 2020 Grand Cherokee, for example, the Jeep site details each model and provides cost comparisons.
+There’s a 25% difference between the base model, Latitude, listed at $25,935, and the 4WD Trailhawk starting at $34,905.
 However, comparing the upgraded Limited at $31,545 with the Trailhawk nets a 10% difference.